sarakhanx/Odoo-ERP/README.md

-# Automate Sciprt for Odoo
+# Automate Script for Odoo

-Automation for manage the Odoo.
+Automation for managing the Odoo.